 Many medical devices incorporate open source libraries.
 Many open source licenses have very specific requirements you have to follow to be in compliance.
-For example, to comply with the GPL license (applies to the Linux kernel and many Linux utilities) and the LGPL license (the Qt application framework), you MUST, somewhere in the user interface of the device, allow the user to view a copy of the license and what software packages it applies to.
+For example, to comply with the GPL license (applies to the Linux kernel and many Linux utilities) and the LGPL license (applies to many development libraries), you MUST, somewhere in the user interface of the device, allow the user to view a copy of the license and what software packages it applies to.
 If you don't know what software packages you have on your device, how can you be sure you are in compliance with open-source licenses?

-Setting up a Software BOM is the first step towards continuously monitoring your devices for new security vulnerabilities, which will help make sure your company isn't on the front page as the entry point for the next major cybersecurity incident.
+Setting up a Software Cybersecurity BOM is the first step towards continuously monitoring your devices for new security vulnerabilities, which will help make sure your device isn't involved in the next major cybersecurity incident.

 The advantage of this method is that it can be completely automated.
 Every new software release can automatically include a software bill of materials.